litespeedtech/lscache_wp/readme.txt

 You can report security bugs through the Patchstack Vulnerability Disclosure Program.
 The Patchstack team help validate, triage and handle any security vulnerabilities.
 [Report a security vulnerability.](https://patchstack.com/database/vdp/litespeed-cache)

 == Changelog ==

+= 7.8.1 - Apr 1 2026 =
+* **CDN** Fixed Cloudflare API key type detection for the compatibility w/ the new key format.

 = 7.8.0.1 - Mar 17 2026 =
 * **Object Cache** Improved Object Cache resilience: auto disable when connection fails, network subsites fallback to database, and dropped TTL setting to respect never-expired transients.